 End-of-life vehicles are recycled in recognised disassembly facilities.
-The BMW Group and its national sales companies offer recycling at more than 2,800 collection points in 30 countries.
+The BMW Group and its national sales companies have established a network recycling at more than 2,800 collection points in 30 countries worldwide.
 The four stages of recycling include controlled return, pre-treatment, disassembly and recycling of the remaining vehicle.